Loading…

 Investigation of reaction mechanisms, properties of substances and materials using quantum chemical calculations, molecular modeling, docking, and other computational methods.

-The Institute of Functional Materials Chemistry of the State Scientific Institution “Institute for Single Crystals” of the National Academy of Sciences of Ukraine has received state-of-the-art…
+From 10 to 14 November 2025, researchers of the Institute of Functional Materials Chemistry of the State Scientific Institution “Institute for Single Crystals” of National Academy of Sciences of…

 16:00